ljw1004/csharpspec/README.md

 -------------------------------------------------------------

 The following experiment is about code inside lists.
+Github doesn't render the "Bullet1/Bullet2" as desired.
+It does render the "Bullet3/Bullet4" as desired.

+First without any newlines:

 *   Bullet1
 *   Without any newlines between code and text